ntoutges/verihelpfulog/README.md

 * `allo` (all/open)
   * build + run + serve + open

-## Special Comments
+## !IMPORTANT: Special Comments
-To log data from a module in your verilog program, simply add in the following comment above the module to track:
+To log data from a module in your verilog program to be printed to the graph, simply add in the following comment above the module to track:
 ```
 // @<name>(<vars_to_track>);
 ```

+## Quick Setup
+Put the following command above your testbench module: `// @main(*);`.
+This will track all variables within your testbench function

+## Explanation
 `name` is how the contents will be tracked.
-This should be unique across multiple modules.
-One module should have a `name` of `main`.\
+This should be unique across multiple modules. **Eactly one module should have a `name` of `main`.**\
 `vars_to_track` is a comma-separated list of values to track (monitor).
 * Each entry can be in the following format: `<var_name>[<start_index>:<end_index>]: <type>`
   * `var_name`: The name of the var/net to track